 To move up or down through each column, use the up or down arrow key.
-Note: each column is set up as a loop; once you reach the bottom (using the down arrow key), pressing the down arrow key again will move you to the top-to the column heading.
+Note: each column is set up as a loop; once you reach the bottom (using the down arrow key), pressing the down arrow key again will move you to the top of the column heading.

-The enter key is used to exit the programming sub-
+The enter key is used to exit the programming submenus.

-ALTERING REAL NUMBER DATA
+ALTERING REAL NUM-BER DATA